anayjoshi/anayjoshi.github.io/_posts/2014-12-25-my-story-with-haskell.md

 ## Chapter 4.
 Reunion

 After spending countless hours with Python, I had started to enter the intermediate level of being a Pythonista.
 By now, *iterators*, *decorators*, *generators* were in my Python toolbox.
-I had come across a few blog posts which talked about *itertools* & how Haskell has influenced Python.
+I had also suddenly started to come across blog posts which talked about *itertools* & how Haskell has influenced Python.
 Nostalgia.
 I was back on Haskell in my post office hours.

 ## Chapter 5.
 Love